Alicia Keys – HERE To Witness, Gather And Inspire (Lyrics Explained)

 The darker the place the brighter the light.

-Her love for New York pictured without the make up of glamour and gl with a little wink to Nas (1 Luv),
+- her love for New York, pictured here all raw, without theglam and lights and with a little wink to Nas (1 Luv),

 If you ain’t in the battle how you gon’ win the fight

 Woke activist, Keys stands here to battle and win all kind of battles and to witness the bloom of a new beauty, in a her life, in her city and community; in the world

 Her short films Let Me In and The Gospel suggest all that in the following chapters:

 ‘So we all got children, products of the ghetto’